meredithlampe/StereoType/README.md

 #StereoType

 Web app designed to take in phrases associated with neighborhoods in Seattle, WA and juxtapose text in each neighborhood.
+Text gathered by calling out to social media API.
 Inspired by [Ork Posters](http://www.orkposters.com/index.html).

 ![Final map](images/final.png)